ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/1885-sanborn-p1" "500" /%}}

-The representation of the property on some maps does seem to show these two corner buildings were "adjoined" in later years.
+The representation of the property on some maps does seem to show these two corner structures were "adjoined" in later years.

 {{% fig "staten-island/topo-brown" "500" /%}}